 Getting to the start by car:The site is signposted from the Florence Court to Belcoo Road.

 Terrain:Rough mountain terrain

 (Total Distance – 1.6 miles Highest Point – 175m)

 The Cuilcagh Way begins in the car park at Cladagh Bridge.
 Cross the stone stile or pass through the wooden gate and follow the wide stone path into Cladagh Glen.
 Go through the next wooden kissing gate to enter Marble Arch Caves Global Geopark.
 The path follows the Cladagh River taking you to a series of steep wooden steps to the left of the arch after which the caves are named.
 At the top of the wooden steps (121 in total) is a concrete path, which leads you through two kissing gates to Marble Arch Caves Visitor Centre.
 The Way then follows the tarred avenue to Marlbank Loop Road.
 Go right for 340m along the Loop and then left into Cuilcagh Mountain Park.

 (Total Distance - 4.6 miles Highest Point – 666m)

 From the Mountain Park car park, the Way leads towards the flat, tabletop summit of Cuilcagh Mountain.
-Crossing over five stiles, the walk takes you up a long stony track that climbs for 4km (2.5 miles) at this point the walk joins the boardwalk.
+The walk takes you up a long stony track that climbs for 4km (2.5 miles) at this point the walk joins the boardwalk.
 As you ascend, take time to admire the wonderful vistas behind you.